 In addition to providing direct instruction, reading specialists may be involved in reading curriculum development.
 For instance, they may find out about the latest trends in the field and figure out how to apply them in the classroom.
 Based on their reading expertise, they may also coach regular classroom teachers on how to provide more effective reading instruction.

 There are both full-time and part-time jobs available for reading specialists.
-As of March 2017, the median annual salary for these professionals was $49,550, according to Payscale.com.
+As of February 2020, the average annual salary for these professionals was $51,976, according to Payscale.com.

 A master's degree in reading education typically involves completing 30 to 36 credits, and some special education master's degree programs offer reading specialist concentrations.
 These degree programs are open to current certified teachers and those who have a bachelor's degree in education.
 Graduates will understand the techniques involved in identifying reading and writing difficulties, and supporting students as they learn.